Taffer/godot-experiments/README.md

-Stuff I wrote is released under the [MIT license](LICENSE.md), and any resources are covered by their respective licenses (please see individual experiment writeup for details).
+Stuff I wrote is released under the [MIT license](LICENSE.md), and any resources are covered by their respective licenses (please see individual experiment write up for details).
 I'm only using open source and freely usable third-party bits, but they might not be using MIT's license.

 ## <a name="experiment01">Experiment 01 - Scrolling Texture</a>